l0drex/minigames/CONTRIBUTING.md

 ## The game
 1. `start()` is called.
 By default, it shows the name of the game and your description.
 2. `gameround()` defines what happens in every round.
-In _hangman_ f. e., in every round a player has to guess a word.
-This function gets called as long as `running` is true.
 3. `end()` is used to show something at the end.
-By default, it shows the solution and prints the classic _THE END_.
+By default, it shows the solution.